gespona/depthai-unity-plugin/README.md

 Head pose example

+# OAK for Unity - Coming soon to Unity AssetStore !
-DepthAI Unity Plugin is native plugin designed to bring DepthAI cameras (OAK-1, OAK-D) to Unity
+DepthAI Unity Plugin (**OAK for Unity**) is native plugin designed to bring Edge AI to Unity thanks to DepthAI cameras (OAK-1, OAK-D)

 OAK cameras are Edge AI devices powered by Intel Movidius Myriad-X Inference vision processing units, so cameras are able to do inference deep learning models without need a host.
 It combines neural inference, depth vision, and feature tracking into an easy-to-use solution.